hrbrmstr/sergeant/README.md

 -   `drill_jdbc`: Connect to Drill using JDBC *(driver included with package until CRAN release)*
 -   `drill_metrics`: Get the current memory metrics
 -   `drill_options`: List the name, default, and data type of the system and session options
--   `drill_profile`: Get the profile of the query that has the given queryid
+-   `drill_profile`: Get the profile of the query that has the given query id
 -   `drill_profiles`: Get the profiles of running and completed queries
 -   `drill_query`: Submit a query and return results
 -   `drill_set`: Set Drill SYSTEM or SESSION options